-TWIN FALLS, Idaho—Climbing Mount Borah, Idaho’s’ highest peak, is like walking a tight rope for at least a quarter of a mile with nothing underneath you on either side and only lose rock shale in the middle.
+TWIN FALLS, Idaho—Climbing Mount Borah, Idaho’s highest peak, is like walking a tight rope for at least a quarter of a mile with nothing underneath you on either side and only loose rock shale in the middle.

 Fast walking to avoid loss of balance on crumbling rock is necessary to pass this stretch, the hikers explain.
-From the summit one can see in all directions, the lofty List River mountains extending over the horizon.
-Mount Hyndmann also is visible from the peak, along with several other mountains only a few feet lower than Borah itself.Share this post ...
+From the summit, one can see in all directions, the lofty Lost River Mountains extending over the horizon.
+Mount Hyndman also is visible from the peak along with several other mountains only a few feet lower than Mount Borah itself.Share this post ...